bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

   API-->>Client: confirmation + ticket
 ```

 And here's the same idea expressed as an Arazzo workflow snippet.
-Notice how the important part isn't the syntax; it's the fact that the workflow makes the data handoff explicit.
+Ignore the syntax of some of the runtime expressions for now, the key part is how the steps flow together with outputs from one step being used as inputs to the next:

 ```yaml
 workflows: